lhotari/gh-actions-artifact-client/README.md

 The benefit is that any command can be used to produce the artifact and any command can be used to consume the artifact.

 The upload is streamed from stdin and the download is streamed to stdout.
 This makes it possible to use `docker save` and `docker load` to work efficiently with GitHub Actions Artifacts.

+### Limitation: Download command supports only downloading artifacts uploaded with the same client

+:warning: The download command currently supports only downloading artifacts uploaded with the same client.
+In uploading, the stream is split into multiple file parts where each part is of the size of 256MB.

+The reason for this is the limitation of GitHub Actions Artifacts where the uploaded files must have a predefined size.
+The streaming will buffer into memory so that parts are fully contained before they are uploaded.
+Uploading and downloading requires about 600MB RAM with the default settings.

+The download command downloads part001, part002, part003, ... files and outputs them to stdout after downloading each part to memory.

 ### Usage